Mihaela Miroiu: Contributions to social issues

 Mihaela Mioriu drew on literary writing ever since she was in high school.
 She continued to write literature, first for her friends – Stories about Cadmav – in the 1980s, but she published the short stories and the novel only after 1990.
-In 2005, with Mircea Miclea she published the autobiographical book The R'East and the West and " With my own woman mind " (2017).
+In 2005, with Mircea Miclea she published the autobiographical book The R'East and the West and With my own Woman Mind (2017).

 Critics

-A series of critics arose from other feminists, many of them East European, and they refer to the fact that she rejects the idea of compatibility between feminism and communism, as long as women could not freely associate, express their own interests and change the cultural, civic and political agenda.
-The most significant dispute in regard to these arguments was in Aspasia International Yearbook of Central, Eastern and Southeastern European Women's and Gender History, Volume I, New York, 2007, in the context put to debate by Miroiu "Communism was a State Patriarchy, not a State Feminism".
-A series of authors criticize her perspective like Krassimira Daskalova, Elena Gapova, Angelika Passara, while others review their own perspectives assumed in the 70s in regard to the relation between feminism and Marxism.
+A series of critics arose from other feminists, many of them Eastern European, and they refer to the fact that she rejects the idea of compatibility between feminism and communism, as long as women could not freely associate, express their own interests and change the cultural, civic and political agenda.
+The most significant dispute in regard to these arguments was in Aspasia International Yearbook of Central, Eastern and Southeastern European Women's and Gender History, Volume I, New York, 2007, in the context put to debate by Miroiu "Communism was a State Patriarchy, not a State Feminism."
+A series of authors criticize her perspective - like Krassimira Daskalova, Elena Gapova, Angelika Passara - while others review their own perspectives assumed in the 1970s in regard to the relation between feminism and Marxism.

 Critics related to Miroiu's approach to liberal feminism (in the relation with ethical welfare type of feminism), respectively with the risks of an approach less close with the role of the welfare state and the policies of protecting women are also brought by Anca Gheauș.
 This inclination is however regarded as contextually reasonable by Nanette Funk.

 Andreea Molocea (2015, 31) in "(Re)construcția feminismului românesc (1999–2000)" speaks of Romanian feminism as being closely connected with academia, due to the fact the majority of early feminists were coming from the academic sphere.
 Thus, the activists tended to limit their diversity of action and were rather open to Western feminist theories.
-Having the tendency to report to and to signal issues in conformity with their status and perspectives, the early feminists omitted the issues of poor women, confronting with the difficulties of the market transition, issues that these feminists knew less because they have never been researched.
+Having the tendency to report to and to signal issues in conformity with their status and perspectives, the early feminists omitted the issues of poor women, confronting with the difficulties of the market transition, issues that these feminists knew less about because they had never been researched.
 This is also due to the lack of rural NGOs or activities targeted and representing women from such areas (Molocea 2015, 34).
-Another critic relies on Romanian liberal feminism that tended to be homogeneous and generally focused on the rights, liberties and autonomy of women and its lack of intersectionality with ethnicity, class or sexual orientation (Vlad 2015).
+Another critic relies on Romanian liberal feminism that tended to be homogeneous and generally focused on the rights, liberties, and autonomy of women and its lack of intersectionality with ethnicity, class, or sexual orientation (Vlad 2015).
 Also the professionalization of the women's movement and the lack of contact with the women that feminism represents is another criticism.
 Miroiu answers these critics in the book studying the analysis of women's and environmental movements from Romania, as well as international critics in the study "On Women, Feminism and Democracy" vol. Post-Communist Romania at Twenty-Five.
 Linking Past, Present and Future (Stan and Vancea eds, 2015).